QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 Views and Slices
 -----------------------------

-Using the ``:`` notation provides a slice of an array, copying the sub-array to a new array with a similar type
+Using the ``:`` notation provides a slice of an array, copying the sub-array to a new array with a similar type.

 .. code-block:: julia